 - Dispensing Audiologist

-In the United States, there were 14,800 jobs for Audiologist in 2016.
+There were about 14,800 jobs for Audiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 20.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Audiologist by 2026.
 There will be an estimated 1,000 positions for Audiologist per year.